fregante/webext-detect/readme.md

 ## Install

-You can just include the file `webext-detect-page.js` in your `manifest.json`, or:
+You can just download the [standalone bundle](https://packd.bfred-it.now.sh/webext-detect-page@latest?name=window) (it might take a minute to download) and include the file in your `manifest.json`, or:

 ```sh
 npm install --save webext-detect-page